erikengervall/dockest/packages/examples/aws-codebuild/src/README.md

 ## Development

-Dockest must be bundeled as a .tgz and put inside this folder, because the CodeBuild container cannot resolve the parent directories (check `run_tests.sh`).
+Dockest must be bundeled as a .tgz and put inside this folder, because the CodeBuild container cannot resolve the parent directories (check `codebuild_prebuild.sh`).

 # Exposed ports